kannonball/Ham-Sandwich/README.md

 # Ham-Sandwich
-Creation of games to use in call centre
+Creation of battleship game to use in call centre with teams using extracted call data